Johan Fredrik Eckersberg: Career

-During the summer of 1846, Eckersberg followed Hans Gude and August Cappelen on a study trip to Gudbrandsdalen, where they visited Vågå and Lom.
+During the summer of 1846, Eckersberg followed Hans Gude and August Cappelen on a study trip to Gudbrandsdalen, where they visited Vaage Municipality and Lom Municipality.
 He returned to Christiania in 1848, where his works commanded a very fair sale.
 Eckersberg was plagued by bad lungs and needed to stay in a warm climate.
 In 1852, he was obliged to visit Madeira for his health, where, having first devoted his time to portrait painting to increase his rather slender funds, he traveled over the island, making sketches, from which he afterwards painted his series of pictures of Madeira.